Jesus’ Hometown People Tried to Kill Him

 What About Jesus Turning Water Into Wine?

-Right before Jesus actually began his itinerant ministry, the author of the Gospel of John relates, “On the third day there was a wedding in Cana in Galilee, and the mother of Jesus was there.
+But what about Jesus turning water into wine?
+Right before Jesus began his itinerant ministry, the author of the Gospel of John says, “On the third day there was a wedding in Cana in Galilee, and the mother of Jesus was there.
 Jesus and his disciples had also been invited to the wedding.
 When the wine gave out, the mother of Jesus said to him, ‘They have no wine.’
 And Jesus said to her, ‘Woman, what concern is that to you and to me?
 My hour has not yet come.’
 His mother said to the servants, ‘Do whatever he tells you'” (John 2.1-5).
 The remainder of this narrative says Jesus had the servants fill six, large, stone, water pots full of water, which they did, and the water changed into wine (vv.
 6-10).
 The text then concludes, “Jesus did this, the first of his signs, in Cana of Galilee, and revealed his glory; and his disciples believed in him” (v.
 11).

 The Gospel of John is constructed with the primary theme of presenting seven miracles that Jesus did, which the author calls “signs” (cf. also John 2.23).
 This is why scholars have called the Gospel of John, among other things, “the signs gospel.”
 The purpose of these “signs in the presence of his disciples” was that people would witness them and “believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name” (20.30-31).
 Jesus likely never did any miracles until after he was anointed with the Holy Spirit at his water baptism by John.
 How so?

 First, notice that John 2.1-11 says Jesus did these signs in the presence of his disciples.
-This suggests that Jesus did not do miracles earlier–prior to his itinerant ministry when he had disciples–thus only in the presence of his family members who did not believe in him.
+This suggests that Jesus did not do miracles earlier–prior to his itinerant ministry when he had no disciples–thus only in the presence of his family members who did not believe he was the Messiah.

 Second, the author says this turning water into wine was “the first of his signs” that Jesus did (John 2.11).
 That seems to indicate Jesus had never done miracles before.
 The Hebrew prophets sometimes did miracles.
-Jesus was not a prophet in the Old Testament sense until he was anointed by the Holy Spirit at John’s baptizing of him.
+Jesus was not a prophet in the Old Testament sense until he was anointed by the Holy Spirit when John baptized him.

-Third, Mary’s request to Jesus–to do something about the lack of wine–likely meant no more than him trying to quickly get some wine from some other source, such as from a neighbor or a nearby winery.
+Third, Mary’s request to Jesus–to do something about the lack of wine–likely meant no more than him trying to quickly get some wine somewhere, such as from a neighbor or a nearby winery.
 After all, Jesus had for many years been the carpenter of Nazareth, which probably included a larger surrounding region.
 (The word tekton in the Greek text of Matt.
 13.55 and Mark 6.3 usually meant working with wood, stone, and metal, thus a larger job description than a carpenter.)
-Such a person conceivably could develop a reputation as being a fix-it man when problems arose.
+Such a person conceivably could have developed a reputation as being a fix-it man when problems arose.

 When John the Baptist was imprisoned, he sent word to Jesus asking, “Are you the one who is to come, or are we to wait for another?”
 (Matt.
 11.2; Luke 7.19).
 He meant the promised one of their scriptures who would deliver Israel from their enemies and make it the greatest nation on earth.
-John was by this time only doubting this about Jesus because John did not understand why he was imprisoned.
-Like Jesus’ disciples, he thought the glorious kingdom of God was to appear soon through Jesus.
+By this time, John began doubting this about Jesus since John did not understand why he was imprisoned.
+Like Jesus’ disciples, he thought the glorious kingdom of God would soon appear by means of Jesus.

 Now, John earlier said of Jesus, “Here is the Lamb of God who takes away the sin of the world” (John 1.29; cf. v.
 36).
-That is rightly understood only as a pronouncement of Jesus being the apocalyptic Lamb who delivers as a Warrior-King, thus not as the passover Lamb later understood by Christians (1 Corinthians 5.7).
+This is often understood as John foreseeing Jesus’ sacrificial death.
+On the contrary, it only was a recognition of Jesus as the apocalyptic Lamb who will deliver Israel as a Warrior-King, thus not as the passover Lamb later understood by Christians (1 Corinthians 5.7).
 John the Baptist was an apocalyptic preacher.
-It is only later, in the book of Revelation, that the two concepts of Jesus as the militant Lamb and the sacrificial Lamb are joined together.
+It is only later, in the book of Revelation, that these two concepts of Jesus as the militant Lamb and the sacrificial Lamb are joined together.

 Jesus then told John the Baptist’s two disciples to tell John about the mighty works God was doing in Jesus’ ministry (Matt.
 11.4-6; Luke 7.20-23).
-When they left to tell John, Jesus said to his disciples concerning the Baptist, “I tell you, among those born of women no one has risen/is greater than John (the Baptist): yet the least in the kingdom of heaven/God is greater than he” (Luke 7.28).
-So, John the Baptist was greater than Mary, Jesus’ mother.
+When they left to tell John, Jesus said to his disciples concerning the Baptist, “I tell you, among those born of women no one has arisen greater (is greater) than John (the Baptist): yet the least in the kingdom of heaven/God is greater than he” (Matt.
+11.11/Luke 7.28).
+So, John the Baptist was greater than Mary, Jesus’ mother; yet neither of them understood that Jesus would become the Savior of his people by dying for their sins.